Top 10 foods for deadlines

 10. Peanut Butter

-A spoonful of peanut butter will boost your energy; it has a healthy combination of fats, protein, and fiber that’ll keep you full and your blood-sugar level stable.
+A spoonful of peanut butter will boost your energy — it has a healthy combination of fats, protein, and fibre that will keep you full and your blood-sugar level stable.

 A healthy diet won't guarantee academic success, but it's important to provide your body with the right nutrients to keep your body and mind in tip top condition.

 - Zero Waste Tuck Shop UAL Accommodation Open Day Private Accommodation Advice drop-in sessions Puppy therapy | WAITING LIST UAL After Hours | Dancing in heels New Year's celebrations across cultures!
 Accommodation Services webinar: Your next place to live Where to eat at Wimbledon College of Arts Where to eat at London College of Communication Where to eat at Camberwell College of Arts

 - How to get a National Insurance Number in the UK The ultimate guide to your new home YOUR WELCOME WEEKEND VIDEO - 2018 The Handy Halls Checklist 2022 Where to buy your essential items for halls 8 things different about life in the UK vs China How to apply for discounted student travel Student tours of UAL halls Get in contact with your hall Make sure to register at your GP